gracefullygrass16/CCAC_2025/README.md

 ## Additional notes
-most of the text/images are currently placeholders (other than the questions) until ccac gets back to us on what they wanna write
+Other than the questions, most of the text/images are currently placeholders (we chatgpt-ed them) until ccac gets back to us on what they wanna write
 (esp all the descriptions)

 For the frontend: we're currently still working on the results and profile pages